COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

-Biologic therapy is a treatment that uses the patient's immune system to fight cancer.
+Immunotherapy is a treatment that uses the patient's immune system to fight cancer.
 Substances made by the body or made in a laboratory are used to boost, direct, or restore the body's natural defenses against cancer.
-This type of cancer treatment is also called biotherapy or immunotherapy.
+This cancer treatment is a type of biologic therapy.
 Interferon alfa and interleukin-12 are biologic agents used to treat Kaposi sarcoma.

 New types of treatment are being tested in clinical trials.

 This summary section describes treatments that are being studied in clinical trials.
 It may not mention every new treatment being studied.
 Information about clinical trials is available from the NCI website.

 Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells.
 Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy do.
 Monoclonal antibody therapy and tyrosine kinase inhibitors (TKIs) are types of targeted therapy being studied in the treatment of Kaposi sarcoma.

 Monoclonal antibodies are immune system proteins made in the laboratory to treat many diseases, including cancer.
 As a cancer treatment, these antibodies can attach to a specific target on cancer cells or other cells that may help cancer cells grow.
 The antibodies are able to then kill the cancer cells, block their growth, or keep them from spreading.
 Monoclonal antibodies are given by infusion.
 They may be used alone or to carry drugs, toxins, or radioactive material directly to cancer cells.
 Bevacizumab is a monoclonal antibody that may be used to treat Kaposi sarcoma.